Research award: Foundations for Innovation 2019

 Prior field experience in a developing country will be considered an asset.

 It is highly desirable that the candidate is enrolled in (or has recently completed) a master’s program in one of the following disciplines: science, technology and innovation policy, development studies, or economics.

-- Proficiency in French is an asset.
+- Proficiency in a relevant third language is an asset

 This position is located at IDRC’s head office in Ottawa, Canada.